• Skip to primary navigation

 *Image modified from https://shapescale.com/blog/health/nutrition/why-macronutrients-are-important/.

-After losing 70lbs with Weight Watches (WW), I was maintaining nicely over the course of 10 years while discovering running, trying weight training and falling in love with CrossFit/Olympic Lifting.
-My weight was stable as I became more and more active but after three years of heavy weight lifting, my clothes were starting to get snug.
+After losing 70lbs with Weight Watchers (WW), I was maintaining nicely over the course of 10 years while discovering running, trying weight training and falling in love with CrossFit/Olympic Lifting.
+My weight was stable as I became more and more active but after three years of heavy weight lifting, my clothes started to get snug.

 Something was missing.